 - All sides

 For example, you could specify that the grid labeling be placed geographically.
-This will result in labels which are anchored to a geographical position on the map view.
+This will result in labels anchored to a geographical position on the map view.

 Alternatively, you may choose to position the labels so they are always on the top and right sides of your map view.